frederikgramkortegaard/sanitara/README.md

   "predictions": [
     {
       "name": "pornography",
-      "prediction": 1,
+      "prediction": 1,     # is pornography
       "err": null
     },
     {
       "name": "phishing",
-      "prediction": null,
-      "err": "Model is None"
+      "prediction": 0,     # is not a phishing website "err": "Model is None"
     },
     {
       "name": "whitelist",
-      "prediction": 0,
-      "err": null
+      "prediction": 0,     # was not found in whitelist "err": null
     },
     {
       "name": "blacklist",
-      "prediction": 1,
-      "err": null
+      "prediction": 1,     # was found in blacklist "err": null
     }
   ],
   "err": null,
   "input": "pornhub"
 }

-  # 1.0 is the label for a website that is not safe.
 ```

 ### FastAPI